Wolves prey on large hoofed mammals such as deer and elk.

 HOW YOU CAN GET INVOLVED IN CONSERVATION EFFORTS:

-Read about Mexican wolves online and check out books from your local library.
+Read about recovery efforts to help Mexican wolves online and check out books from your local library.
 Become a member of the El Paso Zoological Society.
 Funds raised by the Society are used to support conservation efforts at the Zoo and in the wild.

 JUST FOR KIDS: